joakimsk/colorimeter/NOTES.md

 ![Colorimeter, couvette inserted](img/notes_colorimeter_couvette_inserted_nolid.jpeg?raw=true "Colorimeter, couvette inserted")

 ### Comparing freshwater and saltwater without and with lue
 Temperature on both water was roughly 10 degree Celsius in this case.
+I forgot to make readings with all LEDs on.

 Unit: 10-bit ADC values, higher means more light passed liquid
 |                  | R       | G       | B       | All |